njker666/Project/memory-bank/architecture.md

 - User interface (client/ui/)
 - Physics (client/physics/)

+## Input System
+The input system is managed through the Controls class that:
+1. Sets up event listeners for keyboard input (keydown/keyup)
+2. Tracks the state of control keys (arrows, WASD, spacebar, etc.)
+3. Provides an update method that returns the current control state
+4. Logs control state changes for debugging purposes
+5. Supports both arrow keys and WASD for movement controls

+The control state is used by:
+- Visual indicators in the UI to show active controls
+- The vehicle physics system (in future steps) to control movement
+- The network system (in future steps) to send player inputs to the server

+## Game Loop Architecture
+The game uses two synchronized loops:
+1. **Rendering Loop**: Managed by the Scene class, responsible for updating and rendering the 3D scene
+2. **Game Loop**: Managed in index.js, responsible for:
+   - Processing user input through the Controls class
+   - Updating visual indicators
+   - Will handle vehicle physics and game logic in future steps

 ## Communication Flow
 1. Client inputs are captured and processed locally for immediate feedback
 2. Physics updates are calculated on the client for prediction